galaxyproject/training-material/topics/statistics/tutorials/aberrant_pi3k_pathway_analysis/tutorial.md

 {: .comment}

 ## **PanCancer within disease analysis**
 This step is designed to generate individual pan-within models for each individual disease.
-It takes the same inputs as first step and generates similar output for each of them.
+It takes the same inputs as first step and generates similar output for each individual disease.

 > ### {% icon hands_on %} Hands-on: Generating models for individual diseases listed for ERBB2,PIK3CA,KRAS,AKT1
 >